 On May 24, 2012, the Independent Directors elected Diana M. Murphy to serve as the Lead Independent Director of the Board (the "Lead Independent Director") for such term as the Independent Directors may determine.
-The duties and responsibilities of the Lead Independent Director include: (i) to serve as a liaison between the Independent Directors and the other members of the Board; (ii) to preside as the chairperson at all meetings of the Independent Directors; (iii) to coordinate with the other Independent Directors of the Board to develop the agenda with respect to all meetings of the Independent Directors; (iv) to have the authority to call meetings of the Independent Directors; (v) to provide input to the Chairman of the Board on the preparation of meeting agendas and related materials for meetings of the Board; (vi) to approve the annual schedule of meetings of the Board; (vii) to ensure that the Independent Directors have adequate resources, including full, timely information necessary to enable them to perform their duties; and (viii) to communicate to management, as appropriate, the results of private discussions among the Independent Directors.
+The duties and responsibilities of the Lead Independent Director include: (i) to serve as a liaison between the Independent Directors and the other members of the Board; (ii) to preside as the chairman at all meetings of the Independent Directors; (iii) to coordinate with the other Independent Directors of the Board to develop the agenda with respect to all meetings of the Independent Directors; (iv) to have the authority to call meetings of the Independent Directors; (v) to provide input to the Chairman of the Board on the preparation of meeting agendas and related materials for meetings of the Board; (vi) to approve the annual schedule of meetings of the Board; (vii) to ensure that the Independent Directors have adequate resources, including full, timely information necessary to enable them to perform their duties; and (viii) to communicate to management, as appropriate, the results of private discussions among the Independent Directors.

-In addition to the aforementioned duties, the Lead Independent Director of the Board has historically also been the Chair of the Nominating and Corporate Governance Committee.
-In that capacity, Ms. Murphy led the process by which potential new Independent Directors were identified and evaluated.
-This process resulted in the appointments of Dr. Akbari and Mr. Thoele to the Board in January 2013.
+In addition to the aforementioned duties, the Lead Independent Director of the Board has historically also been the Chairman of the Nominating and Corporate Governance Committee.
+In that capacity, Ms. Murphy leads the process by which potential new Independent Directors are identified and evaluated.
 The Board believes it is important to confer this responsibility on the Lead Independent Director in order to support a Board structure where the Independent Directors retain the decision making authority of the Board.

-Ms. Murphy, as the Lead Independent Director of the Board, also serves as the Chair of the Strategic Planning Committee.
-In that capacity, the Lead Independent Director presides as the chairperson at meetings of the Strategic Planning Committee during which the strategic objectives of the Company are reviewed and considered by the Board.
+Ms. Murphy, as the Lead Independent Director of the Board, also serves as the Chairman of the Strategic Planning Committee.
+In that capacity, the Lead Independent Director presides as the chairman at meetings of the Strategic Planning Committee during which the strategic objectives of the Company are reviewed and considered by the Board.